stitchdata/docs/_destinations/snowflake/setup/connecting-snowflake.md

           CREATE DATABASE [stitch_database];
           ```

-      - title: "Create the Database User"
+      - title: "Create the database user"
         anchor: "create-stitch-database-user"
         content: |
           1. Create a role for the Stitch user: